Nurses: integrative oncology in practice

 Example: An integrative approach to post-treatment survivorship care includes information and support in self care to help the patient maintain the remission you all worked so hard to achieve, reduce the risk of other co-morbidities and manage many long term side effects.
 Those with cancer as a chronic disease will also benefit from these practices.

-We encourage you to learn more about the 7 Healing Practices so you can start the conversation about self care and guide your patients to resources and support.
+We encourage you to learn more about the 7 Lifestyle Practices so you can start the conversation about self care and guide your patients to resources and support.
 Find out about reputable classes, programs, teachers, and lifestyle coaches both in your community and online so you can pass this information on to your patients.
 See CancerChoices’ many online resources for each healing practice through the graphic above.

 Complementary therapies: categories and examples